Department of Midwifery, Gorgan Branch, Islmic Azad University, Gorgan, Iran.

 Professor, Behavioral Sciences Research Center, Life style, Baqiyatallah University of Medical Sciences, Tehran, Iran AND Nursing Faculty, Baqiyatallah University of Medical Science,Tehran, Iran.

 Department of Midwifery and Reproductive Health, Counselling and Reproductive Health Research Centre, Golestan University of Medical Sciences, Gorgan, Iran.

 Associate Professor, Department of Midwifery and Reproductive Health, Midwifery and Reproductive Health Research Center, School of Nursing and Midwifery Shahid Beheshti University of Medical Sciences, Tehran, Iran.

-Introduction: Pregnancy can be troublesome for parents.
-This study was conducted with the aim of development and psychometric evaluation of a Fathers’ Concerns questionnaire regarding normal pregnancy of their wives.
+Background: Pregnancy can be troublesome for parents.
+This study was conducted with the aim of development and psychometric evaluation of a Fathers’ Concerns Questionnaire regarding low risk pregnancy of their wives.

-Conclusion: Fathers’ concerns questionnaire for natural pregnancy of wives is designed with 24 items and 3 dimensions, which has appropriate validity and reliability and can be used to determine the status of fathers' concerns and the effectiveness of counseling interventions to reduce concerns during natural pregnancy of their wives.
+Conclusion: Fathers’ concerns questionnaire for low risk pregnancy of wives is designed with 24 items and 3 dimensions, which has appropriate validity and reliability and can be used to determine the status of fathers' concerns and the effectiveness of counseling interventions to reduce concerns during low risk pregnancy of their wives.